The 25 Best Core Exercises For Runners

 It is.

-But don’t let that number scare you away.
+Don’t let the pace intimidate you, though.
 Instead, think of it as a series of smaller milestones.

 When I first started training for a sub-20 5K, that pace felt like a sprint.
 But over time, I chipped away at my pace, bit by bit.